ffoster007/noote/README.md

+#noote
+---
-virtual brainstorming board designed to help teams capture ideas, collaborate in real-time, and organize thoughts visually.
+>**noote** is virtual brainstorming board designed to help teams capture ideas, collaborate in real-time, and organize thoughts visually.
 Whether you're planning a project, solving a problem, or running a creative session, Noote gives you the tools to think together